-I teach an art workshop that specifically forces the participants to play.
+There is an art workshop that specifically forces the participants to play.
 Funny, that.
 How we adults need to learn how to play where children do it so naturally.
 We are often told by our culture that childLiKE play is always frivolous and childISH.
 I suspect that it actually feels a bit scary to play when we are not used to it so it gets avoided.
 Creative play can feel vulnerable because it opens up our hearts to feel whatever "lies beneath" the surface of our busy lives.
 And it may expose our lack of artistic skill.
 However, it only takes following some simple tips in composition and colour contrasts to gain some skills, thus confidence.

 Lean into the fear (which cannot hurt you): Pick up the piece of coloured paper that you are attracted to and begin doodling with scissors, cutting out strange and magical shapes.
 JUST PLAY.
 Arrange them on another colour you are attracted to.
 Are the contrasts pleasing to you?
 What shapes do your shapes create in the background?
 Like discovering dragons in the clouds, are you shapes "turning into something"?

 About the example I posted, the boy suddenly commented "Hey, it looks like a bull!"

 I responded, "So make it into a bull!"

 "Really!
 You can make it into anything you wish."
 I answered.